AndyMcKenna/NopCommerce_FirstData/contributing.md

 1. Ensure all existing unit tests pass successfully
 2. Any new changes should come with new unit tests whenever possible.
-3. Changes that require changes to the core NopCommerce code will be rejected.
+3. PRs that require changes to the core NopCommerce code will be rejected.

 ### Attribution